 The service demonstrated effective management of high impact and high prevalence risks, including falls, weight, behaviour, and diabetes management.

 The service demonstrated staff complete a Fall Risk Assessment Tool (FRAT) for consumers identified as a high falls risk.
 Staff demonstrated, and documentation confirmed, effective assessment, management, and monitoring of falls in line with the service’s policy and procedures.
 Documentation reflected evidence of notification to the consumer’s representative after a fall, and appropriate referral to a medical practitioner, physiotherapist, or occupational therapist for a post-fall review, with interventions to minimise the risk of falls implemented.
-Dignity of risk authorisation forms are completed post-fall when a consumer or representative declines to have the consumer reviewed by a medical practitioner or transferred to hospital..
+Dignity of risk authorisation forms are completed post-fall when a consumer or representative declines to have the consumer reviewed by a medical practitioner or transferred to hospital.

 Consumers and representatives noted, and care documentation confirmed, the service weighs all consumers at least monthly.
 Consumers who lose more than two kilograms in one month, or exhibit steady weight loss over several months, are monitored weekly and referred to a medical practitioner or dietitian.
 Staff were able to identify consumer interventions and strategies for individual consumer’s nutrition and hydration needs.